-Landon, a seminary student writes in to ask: “Pastor John, I struggle with envy toward a brother and dear friend in Christ who has received abundant gifts and opportunities from the Lord in this life that I simply have not.
+Landon, a seminary student, writes in to ask, “Pastor John, I struggle with envy toward a brother and dear friend in Christ who has received abundant gifts and opportunities from the Lord in this life that I simply don’t have.
 Many times, it can become very difficult not to question whether God loves my friend more than me.
 Does God delight in some of his children more than others?”

 Well, I am going to answer that with a “yes” or “no” in just a minute, but let me say a bit at the beginning.
 I think there is a good deal of confusion about this because of an unbiblical overplay or overextension of the doctrine of justification. — that is, drawing out inferences from justification that the Bible does not draw.

 Justification vs. Delight

 Here is an example: Since God sees me in Christ and his perfect righteousness as his child, he therefore sees all his children the same with the same emotional response to each one because each one is perfect in Christ.
 Now that, I say, is an unbiblical overextension — an overplay of the doctrine of justification.
 It needs to be corrected by Scripture instead of logic.
 God does not have the same emotional response to all his children.
 What the imputation of the righteousness of Christ means is that God does not see my sin as any longer condemning me.
 “There is therefore now no condemnation for those who are in Christ Jesus” (Romans 8:1).
 My sins are all forgiven.
 And the perfection that God’s standards call for are met.
 And I will never come into condemnation.
 That is what justification means.

 “The faithful use of a small gift elicits more delight in God than the poor use of a huge gift.”